somedatapacket/docs.humio.com/content/parsers/errors.md

 @error=* | groupBy(@error_msg)
 ```

+The original log input is available in @rawstring.

 {{% notice info %}}
 There is no way for Humio to re-parse data once it is stored.
 Even if there is
 an error on the event.
 You will have to resend the event through the ingest API.